(225 ILCS 55/85)

 Refusal, revocation, or suspension.

-disciplinary or non-disciplinary action as the Department may deem proper, including fines not
+disciplinary or non-disciplinary action as the Department may deem proper, including the imposition of fines not

 to exceed $10,000

-for each violation, with regard to any licensee for any one or
+for each violation, with regard to any license issued under the provisions of this Act for any one or

 (1) Material misstatement in furnishing information

-(2) Violations of this Act or its rules.
+(2) Violation of any provision of this Act or its

 (3) Conviction of or entry of a plea of guilty or

 nolo contendere, finding of guilt, jury verdict, or entry of judgment or sentencing, including, but not limited to, convictions, preceding sentences of supervision, conditional discharge, or first offender probation, under the laws of any jurisdiction of the United States that is (i) a felony or (ii) a misdemeanor, an essential element of which is dishonesty or that is directly related to the practice of the profession.

 (4) Fraud or misrepresentation in applying for or